-The series continues with discussions on Dance Hall of the Dead by Tony Hillerman (March 31), The Ghost Walker by Margaret Coel (April 14), and The Shaman Sings by James D. Doss (May 12).
+The series continues with discussions on The Red Badge of Courage by Stephen Crane (October 13), March by Geraldine Brooks (November 17), and The March by E.L.
+Doctorow (December 15).
 All book discussions will begin at 6:30 pm in the multipurpose room of the library.

 The series is sponsored by the Kansas Humanities Council, a nonprofit cultural organization, as part of its Talk About Literature in Kansas (TALK) program.
 The Council’s Resource Center is furnishing the books and discussion leaders for the Parsons TALK series.
 For more information about KHC, visit www.kansashumanities.org.